 Teen Challenge Ranch provides effective, faith-based intervention to troubled boys with issues such as: anger problems, oppositional and defiant attitudes, ADHD, drug and alcohol abuse, running away, delinquency, and other behavioral problems.

 We are dedicated to operating our ministry with excellence, safety, and integrity.
-We are state licensed and have the highest possible level of accreditation (100% rating) with Teen Challenge USA.
+We are state licensed and accredited with honors with Teen Challenge USA.
 All of our staff have been thoroughly background checked and screened.
 They are committed Christian believers who have a heart to help teenage boys and their families.
 Several are even credentialed ministers.

 Our 31 acre campus is surrounded by the beautiful Ozark Mountains.
 Our program is approximately 18 months long.
 The first 9-12 months are done in residence at Teen Challenge and the last 6 months take place after the child returns home and enters our aftercare program.
 We work hard to make the transition from program to home as smooth as possible, and we desire to see each family experience a deep level of healing and restoration.

 When is the Program Needed?